 Even with the support of family, friends, and colleagues, divorced women can feel alone and unsure of themselves.
 That’s why they may sometimes turn to their divorce attorney for help with money matters.

 But, although most attorneys know the basics of post-divorce finance, they usually are focused on practicing law and not on financial planning.
 That’s one reason to find a dedicated financial advisor to assist you.

 Having a trusted financial planner who understands your situation and can help guide you goes a long way toward increasing your peace of mind as you transition out of married life.

-A good advisor is concerned with your financial and emotional well-being and is also able to tell you the unvarnished truth about where you stand post-divorce.
+A good advisor is concerned with your financial and emotional well-being and can also tell you the unvarnished truth about where you stand post-divorce.

-The ideal post-divorce advisor doesn’t necessarily need to be a specialist in divorce (although some are) but, they should be compassionate and caring while guiding you to a better financial future.
+The ideal post-divorce advisor doesn’t necessarily need to be a divorce specialist (although some are).
+They should be compassionate and caring while guiding you to a better financial future.

 Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!